Marouamx/ecu_simulator/CAN_communication.md

 ### FILTERS

-Filters are another game changing property in the CAN module of STM32
-it allows the receiver to "filter" the incoming data from the CAN bus and only select certain dataframes.
+Filters are another cool property in the CAN module. it allows the receiver to "filter" the incoming data from the CAN bus and only select certain dataframes.

 ```C